GitauHarrison/notes/comment_moderation.md

     SQLALCHEMY_TRACK_MODIFICATIONS = False
 ```

 If `DATABASE_URL` does not exist, then I have provided a fallback value where I am configuring a database called `app.db` in the top-level directory.
-The `SQLALCHEMY_TRACK_MODIFICATIONS` configuration option is set to `False` to disable a feature of Flask-SQLAlchemy that tracks every modifications to the database.
+The `SQLALCHEMY_TRACK_MODIFICATIONS` configuration option is set to `False` to disable a feature of Flask-SQLAlchemy that tracks every modification on the database.

 ### Database Instance